skills/code-with-codespaces/.github/steps/2-custom-image.md

 Configuration is provided directly in the repository via the `.devcontainer/devcontainer.json`.
 You can even add multiple configurations!

 Let's create this file and set a few of the most common settings.
-For other options like setting configuring VS Code, forwarding ports, and running lifetime scripts, see the [Codespaces documentation](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces) on GitHub.
+For other options like setting configuring VS Code, forwarding ports, and running lifecycle scripts, see the [Codespaces documentation](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces) on GitHub.

 ### ⌨️ Activity: Customize the codespace

 1. Ensure you are in the VS Code Codespace.

-1. Use the VS Code file explorer to create the below file.
+1. Use the VS Code file explorer to create the configuration file.

    ```txt
    .devcontainer/devcontainer.json